 Spark is a big data tool that has been utilized for machine learning, data transformation, and many other use cases.
 Spark supports multiple languages such as Scala, PySpark, R, and SQL.
 Spark provides many configuration parameters that allow you to optimize the Spark Application.
 However, it can also make optimization look intimidating.
 This article aims to demystify Spark optimization and walk you through some of the best practices for optimizing Spark in the Qubole environment.

 Understanding the Spark Application

 Spark consists of a single driver and multiple executors.
-Spark can be configured to have a single executor, or as many as you need to process the application.
-Spark supports autoscaling, and you can configure a minimum and maximum number of executors.
+Spark can be configured to have a single executor or as many as you need to process the application.
+Spark supports autoscaling, and you can configure a minimum and the maximum number of executors.

 Each executor is a separate Java Virtual Machine (JVM) process, and you can configure how many CPUs and how much memory will be allocated to each executor.
 Executors run tasks and allow for distributed processing.
 A single task can process one data split at a time.

 While running your application, Spark creates jobs, stages, and tasks.
 Without going too deep into the mechanics, jobs consist of stages, and stages consist of tasks.
 Stages are usually executed sequentially, while tasks can be executed in parallel in the scope of a single stage.